noxzion/FireProtocol/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Security Disclosure

-If you discover a security vulnerability, please send an email to security@fireprotocol.dev.
-All security vulnerabilities will be promptly addressed.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for version history and changes.